 The Audit is run by the Association of Upper Gastrointestinal Surgeons of Great Britain & Ireland (AUGIS), the Royal College of Radiologists (RCR), the British Society of Gastroenterology (BSG), NHS Digital and the Clinical Effectiveness Unit of the Royal College of Surgeons of England (RCS).
-The delivery of the Audit is overseen by a Project Board whose role is to ensure NOGCA is wellmanaged.
-Advice on the clinical direction of Cancer patients were eligible for inclusion in the Audit if they were diagnosed with invasive epithelial cancer of the oesophagus, gastrooesophageal junction (GOJ) or stomach (ICD10 codes C15 and C16), and were aged 18 years or over.
-Patients with neuro-endocrine tumours or gastro-intestinal stromal tumours (GISTs) were not included in the Audit due to the different management of these tumours.
+The delivery of the Audit is overseen by a Project Board whose role is to ensure NOGCA is well-managed.
+Advice on the clinical direction of the Audit, the interpretation of its findings and their dissemination is provided by a Clinical Reference Group (see Annex 1).